Lester, Heyward (4 RBIs) power Cubs to 7-1 win over Indians

 “I can’t promise this is going to go perfect,” he said.
 “But I’m certainly going to give it the best shot I can.”

-The Cubs pushed a run across in the second, which began with Kyle Schwarber battling for 11 pitches — to the delight of Chicago’s barking bench — before Adam Plutko (1-1) struck him out.
+The Cubs pushed a run across in the second, which began with Kyle Schwarber battling for 11 pitches — to the delight of Chicago’s barking bench — before Plutko struck him out.
 But the at-bat may have helped Contreras, who singled, moved up on a walk and scored on Heyward’s single.

 Chicago tacked on five more in the sixth of reliever Cam Hill on a sacrifice fly by Contreras and Happ’s RBI single before Heyward went deep off Phil Maton.